Global well-posedness for a nonlocal Gross-Pitaevskii equation with non-zero condition at infinity: Introduction

 We conclude from Proposition \ref{regularidad} that the Dirac delta function verifies \eqref{Wn} in dimensions $1\leq N\leq 3$.
-Since $\wh\delta=1$, Theorem~\ref{global}-(ii) recovers the results of global existence for the local Gross-Pitaevskii equation of \cite{bethuel2}, \cite{gerard}, \cite{gallo} and the growth estimate proved in \cite{banica}.
-In addition, if the potential converges to the Dirac delta function, the correspondent solutions converge to the solution of the local problem, in the following sense.
+Since $\wh\delta=1$, Theorem~\ref{global}-(ii) recovers the results of global existence for the local Gross-Pitaevskii equation in \cite{bethuel2,gerard,gallo} and the growth estimate proved in \cite{banica}.
+In addition, if the potential converges to the Dirac delta function, the correspondent solutions converge to the solution of the local problem as a consequence of the following result.